artis3n/ansible-role-tailscale/README.md

 If you are interested in contributing to this repository, you must create a [Tailscale account][] and generate a [Node Authorization ephemeral auth key][auth key].
 Fork this repo and add your ephemeral auth key to the fork's secrets under the name `TAILSCALE_CI_KEY`.

-To test this role locally, store the Tailscale ephemeral auth key in a file `.ci-vault-pass` in the project root.
+To test this role locally, store the Tailscale ephemeral auth key in a `TAILSCALE_CI_KEY` env var.

-This is git ignored.
-Then, use `make test`.
+If you are a Collaborator on this repository, you can open a GitHub Codespace and the `TAILSCALE_CI_KEY` will be populated for you.

 [ansible-vault]: https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypt-string-for-use-in-yaml
 [auth key]: https://login.tailscale.com/admin/authkeys